TobiasPSP/doneland_sources/DC-DC-Converter/buck/XL4015/readme.md

 ## Quick Overview

 The **XL4015** from *XLSEMI* is a popular step-down converter capable of outputting significant currents of up to *5A*.

-The chip often is sold as a complete breakout board ready-to-go for around € 1.00:
+The chip is sold separately and also embedded in a complete breakout, board ready-to-go, for as little as € 1.00 in total:

 <img src="images/xl4015_boards.png" width="100%" height="100%" />